StandardGage/CISC-320/readme.md

 ## Conclusion

-Overall, the time complexity of the main function is dominated by the **sortStudents** function, which has a time complexity of O(n log n) where n is the number of students.It is also important that each log is gone through at a complexity of O(n) where n is the number of logs.
+Overall, the time complexity of the main function is dominated by the **sortStudents** function, which has a time complexity of O(n log n) where n is the number of students.
+It is also important that each log is gone through at a complexity of O(n) where n is the number of logs.
 Therefore, the overall time complexity of the code is O(s*log*s + L), where s is the number of students and L is the number of logs.